YoussefZidan/web-workers/README.md

 ## Using Web Workers

-This is where Web Workers comes in to help.
+This is where Web Workers come in to help.

 If a process is likely to take a long time, the user is not expected to wait until it is completed.
 This is actually a poor user experience.